tborychowski/node-tomcat-manager/README.md

 Usage:

-    tomcat [function] [arguments]

-	Function
+    tomcat [options] <func> <app>

+    <func>          One of the below:
                        list         show applications
                        stop         stop an application
                        start        start an application
+                       restart      restart an application
                        undeploy     undeploy an application
                        kill         stop and undeploy an application

-	Arguments
-	 -v             show script version
-	 -h             show script help
-	 -all           show all applications (if used with "list") [app name]     do something with that app
+    <app>           Application name

+    -a, --all       also show ignored applications (like /docs, /examples, /manager) -h, --help      display help & usage
+    -v, --version   display cli name & version

 Examples
 --------

-	tomcat list -all      :: show all deployed applications tomcat stop myApp     :: stop an application
+	tomcat list -al       :: show all deployed applications tomcat stop myApp     :: stop an application